dok-net/RF100/README.md

 ### Downloading pre-built firmware file to your RF100
 In the menu bar, locate the `Settings` drop-down menu, select `Printer`, then `Manager Printers...`.
-When you select your RF100 V1 or V2 printer and push the `Update Firmware` button, the remaining steps should be self-explaining.
+When you select your RF100 V1, V2, or XL printer and push the `Update Firmware` button, the remaining steps should be self-explaining.
 Use the matching firmware hex file for your printer version provided here in the `Software/Firmware` folder.
 The `RF100 V1.1.cpp.hex` or